Choose another lake

 Improving

 Both black and white crappie are present in Lake Springfield.
 The black crappie are a strain originally brought in from Arkansas in 1985 that have a ¼” wide black stripe running from just under the chin up over the nose to the dorsal fin.
 They are called blacknose or black-striped crappie by anglers.
 This genetic morph of black crappie were stocked in Lake Springfield beginning in 2006.
-The 2016 fall fish survey showed a catch rate of 14 black crappie/hour of electrofishing.
-White crappie in Lake Springfield are native.
-The 2016 fall fish survey showed a catch rate of only 15 white crappie/hour of electrofishing.
+White crappie in Lake Springfield are native, and typically the more dominant species.
+The fall fish survey showed a catch rate of 78 white crappie/hour of electrofishing.
 In general, crappie numbers have been lower than desired, therefore a crappie stocking program was implemented in the mid-2000s and will continue indefinitely or until the population is strong enough to sustain itself.
-About 800 black crappie measuring 5.3” were stocked into Lake Springfield from the rearing pond in the fall of 2016.
+About 15000 blacknose crappie measuring 4.6” were stocked into Lake Springfield from the rearing pond in the fall of 2023.
 Dense aquatic vegetation inhibited a more successful harvest.
-Around 10,000 black crappie measuring 2–4” were also stocked into the lake in fall 2016 through the IDNR state hatchery system.
-Brood black crappie will be stocked into the rearing pond in spring 2017 and their young will be stocked into the lake after two growing seasons in fall 2018.
+Brood black crappie will be stocked into the rearing pond in 2024 and their young will be stocked into the lake after two growing seasons in fall 2026.
 Anglers can catch crappie around submerged structures within the entire lake, but particularly in the southern 1/3rd of the lake, with spinners, jigs and minnows in the spring and fall.
 The largest white crappie ever collected by electrofishing on Lake Springfield measured 15” and weighed just over 2 lbs!
 Site Regulation: 10” minimum length limit with a creel limit of 10 fish per day.

 FLATHEAD CATFISH